This post contains affiliate links. Please see our disclosure policy.

 A bowl of plain cookie dough and a bowl of cookie dough with chocolate chips mixed in.

 Step 3: Rest the Dough & Roll into Balls.
-Let the dough rest on the counter for 20 minutes.
-During this time, preheat your oven to 350 degrees F and line a few baking sheets with parchment paper or silicone baking mats.
-Scoop the rested dough into cookie dough balls 100 grams in size.
+Let the dough rest on the counter for 20 minutes, while your oven heats up.
+Scoop cookie dough balls 100 grams in size.

 A close-up on the scooped balls of dough.

 Step 4: Bake Cookies.
-Place 5-6 cookies on each cookie sheet, and bake one at a time for an even bake.
+Place 5-6 cookies on each cookie sheet, and bake one pan at a time for an even bake.
 Bake as directed in the recipe card below.
-When the cookies come out of the oven, press extra chocolate into any bare spots, and use a round cutter to gently nudge the cookies into perfect circles.

 A cookie sheet of the dough balls and one of the baked cookies.